 Satisfactory Academic Progress Standards

-There are two different policies regarding Satisfactory Academic Progress (SAP), one for academics (ACA) and one for financial aid (FA).
-Please read the details below and note that although the requirements for successful completion are the same for both policies, the consequences are different.
+There are two different policies regarding Satisfactory Academic Progress (SAP), one for financial aid and the other for academics.
+Please read the details below and note that although the requirements for successful completion are similar for both policies, the consequences are different.

 Federal regulations require students receiving financial aid to maintain SAP and be working toward a financial aid eligible program.
 All terms of attendance, including those in which financial aid was not received, are considered when determining a student’s satisfactory academic progress.